It4innovations/hyperqueue/docs/jobs/jobs.md

 Finished    Failed   Canceled
 ```

-- **Submitted** Only an informative state that a submission was successful; it is only shown immediately after a submit.
-- **Waiting** The task is waiting to be executed.
+- **Waiting** The task was submitted and is now waiting to be executed.
 - **Running** The task is running on a worker.
 It may become `Waiting` again when the worker where the task is running
   crashes.
 - **Finished** The task has successfully finished.